Neva: Before 1700

 Many sites of ancient people, up to nine thousand years old, were found within the territory of the Neva basin.
-It is believed that around twelve thousand years BC, Finnic peoples (Votes and Izhorians) moved to this area from the Ural Mountains.
+It is believed that around twelve thousand years BC, Finnic people (Votes and Izhorians) moved to this area from the Ural Mountains.

 In the 8th and 9th centuries AD, the area was inhabited by the East Slavs who were mainly engaged in slash and burn agriculture, hunting and fishing.
 From the 8th to 13th centuries, Neva provided a waterway from Scandinavia to the Byzantine Empire.
 In the 9th century, the area belonged to Veliky Novgorod.
 The Neva was already mentioned in the Life of Alexander Nevsky (13th century).
 At that time, Veliky Novgorod was engaged in nearly constant wars with Sweden.
 A major battle occurred on 15 July 1240 at the confluence of the Izhora and Neva Rivers.
 The Russian army, led by the 20-year-old Prince Alexander Yaroslavich, aimed to stop the planned Swedish invasion.
 The Swedish army was defeated; the prince showed personal courage in combat and received the honorary name of "Nevsky".

 As a result of the Russian defeat in the Ingrian War of 1610–17 and the concomitant Treaty of Stolbovo, the area of the Neva River became part of Swedish Ingria.
 Beginning in 1642, the capital of Ingria was Nyen, a city near the Nyenschantz fortress.
 Because of financial and religious oppression, much of the Orthodox population left the Neva region, emptying 60 percent of the villages by 1620.
 The abandoned areas became populated by people from the Karelian Isthmus and Savonia.